Skip to main content

 Special Cause of Loss Form (CP 10 30)

 This is the open perils form for commercial property.
 It covers all causes of loss unless specifically excluded.
-The burden of proof shifts to the insurer, just as it does under an HO-3 dwelling coverage or HO-5.
+The burden of proof shifts to the insurer, just as it does under HO-3 dwelling coverage or HO-5.
 For any business owner, the Special Cause of Loss Form is the standard to aim for.
 It provides the broadest coverage and the most favorable burden-of-proof framework.

 A critical difference in commercial policies: unlike the HO-3, the commercial Special Cause of Loss Form typically applies to both the building and the business personal property on the same basis.
 There is no split.
-If you have a CP 10 30 attached to your commercial property policy, both your building and your business contents are insured on an open perils basis.
+If you have a CP 10 30 attached to your commercial property policy, both your building and your business personal property are insured on an open perils basis.
 This is one area where commercial policyholders may actually have an advantage over residential policyholders with an HO-3.

 Commercial Policyholders: Check Your Cause of Loss Form